welsaid/Pharmacy-Sales-Profitability-Analytics-using-DAX-Power-Query-and-Power-BI/README.md

 ---
 ### Business Questions Answered
-- Are there differences in seasonal pattern against the overall trend?
+- How strong is the seasonality effect compared to overall trend?
 -	Which countries and regions contribute the most to revenue and profitability?
 -	Are poor performances due to the market or poor execution?
 -	How do promoted sales compare to non-promoted sales in performance